• Skip to main content

 Map_Liberty-Leading-The-People_Louvre_The-Tour-Guy

-Prior to this painting, Delacroix worked directly for Charles X depending on him to keep up his lifestyle.
-He battled internally working for the enemy.
+Prior to this painting, Delacroix worked directly for Charles X and depended on him to keep up his lifestyle.
+He battled internally, working for the enemy.

 Location: Salon of 1831